fhdsl/AI_for_Decision_Makers/quizzes/01e-AI_Possibilities-possibilities_quiz.md

 c) Annotating a textbook
 d) Cleaning data for analysis

-?Which of the following is an example of using AI for planning and organizing?
+?
+Which of the following is an example of using AI for planning and organizing?

 a) Generating code for a software project
 b) Translating legal documents